yen223/yens-blog-v2/articles/interesting-things-i-learned-oct-2024.md

 The bad news: the latest PostgresQL JDBC driver does not compile on Android.

-PostgresQL version 42.2.10 and above are broken on Android, as they have a dependency on `java.lang.management.ManagementFactory`, which doesn't exist in Android's Dalvik VM.
+PostgresQL version 42.2.10 and above are broken on Android, as they have a dependency on `java.lang.management.ManagementFactory`, which doesn't exist in Android's ART runtime.

 The solution: use [PostgresQL 42.2.9](https://mvnrepository.com/artifact/org.postgresql/postgresql/42.2.9), which does work on Android.